 - they have difficulty making sense of the incoming information.

 The numbers of children of children with some element of motor skills difficulty is increasing greatly.
 The majority of these children will never meet the criteria for any formal recognition of their difficulties.
-If referred on to health, parents
+If referred on to health, parents are very

-problem they will fail in school.
+they will fail in school.
 It is for these children who do not meet the criteria for a diagnosis that we have developed this website.

 I recently screened a Year 1 class in quite an affluent area.
 Out of 28 children, they all had some level of difficulty.

 The following profile sheets will I hope help us to develop an awareness of who these children are.
 They are not tick lists and we do not have to enter lots of ticks for us to look further at their needs.
-Any ticks should alert us to the possibility
+Any ticks should alert us to the possibility of a

-the better chance we have of stopping difficulties developing further.
+chance we have of stopping difficulties developing further.

 Click on the links below for motor skills assessment sheets.

-Why The Increase In Numbers
+Why The Increase in Numbers

 As soon as they are born children begin to interact with their environment.
 They explore with their limbs and senses and are naturally inquisitive.
 This is how children begin to learn.
-They integrate information from all of their senses and through
+They integrate information from all of their senses and through play

-play children practise and perfect movements.
+children practise and perfect movements.
 Through this they develop purposeful connections in their brain which underpin all learning.
 Motor development influences social, emotional and intellectual development.
 Unless children are given adequate opportunities

 to develop and refine their motor skills then they will not be ready to successfully undertake the more formal learning provided in school.